crackerjackmack1/hello-world/MGN/README.md

     ["Men","April 26, 2018","EN"]
     ]

-Retreat "Dates" must entered in the following format:
+Retreat "Dates" must be entered in the following format:

     "Month Day, Year"
-              ⬑Don't forget the comma!
+              ^Don't forget the comma!

 Do not forget the comma between the DAY and the YEAR!